Best Travel Credit Cards in Canada for 2026

 The RBC Avion Visa Infinite Privilege offers one of the most valuable welcome bonuses of any credit card, worth up to $1,631 when redeemed through Avion's Air Travel Redemption chart.
 Plus, the average earn rate for RBC's valuable Avion Rewards is an impressive 2.91%.

-As a Visa Infinite Privilege cardholder, you’ll enjoy the exclusive benefits offered by the Visa Infinite Privilege program, like airport lounge access, complimentary luxury hotel upgrades, and opportunities to book exclusive events or restaurants.
+As a Visa Infinite Privilege cardholder, you'll also enjoy the exclusive benefits offered by the Visa Infinite Privilege program, like airport lounge access, complimentary luxury hotel upgrades, and opportunities to book exclusive events or restaurants.

 The card also grants elite status at 60+ Sandman and Sutton Hotels, and you'll have 24/7 access to free concierge services.
 Travellers will appreciate the VIP treatment they get when flying, and foodies will love the complimentary year of DoorDash access.

-Our Genius Rating system uses a refined, math-based algorithm to rank
+Our Genius Rating system uses a refined, math-based algorithm to rank each of the

 - Rewards: 54%